z2lai/AJAX-Type-Ahead/README.md

   .then(json => places.push(...json));
 ```

-Using Regular Expressions to filter the list of cities to those that contain the search string
+Using Regular Expressions and String.prototype.match()
+to filter the list of cities to those that contain the search string

 ```
 function findMatches(searchString, places) {